lee-naish/algorithms-in-action_specs/status/Status AIA.md

 **Quicksort** All good.
 Reviewed by Linda 13 July.
 Lee is planning to make the stack less multi-colored, which would be an improvement and good prototype for other algorithm stack representations, but it's OK to use as is.

 **DFS Recursive**  All good.
-Optional suggestion for highlighting in DFS_Recursive.txt.
+Optional suggestion for highlighting in DFS_Recursive.txt.There is a typo in the pseudocode.

 **DFS iterative**   All good.
-Graphical stack would be a good enhancement.
-There is a typo in the pseudocode.
-See DFS_Iterative.txt
+See suggested highlighting in DFS_Iterative.txt.
+Would this necessitate similar highlighting in BFS for consistency -- in which case maybe just leave it alone.
+BFS is clear without highlighting.

+**BFS** All good.
+Consistency with DFS is good.
+Background: Pedagogy might be improved by a few words contrasting BFS with DFS, see BFS.txt.
+Animation:  Good.

 **Graph Algorithms** -- probably all or mostly good, still to be reviewed:

-	BFS
 	Dijkstra's Shortest Path
 	A* Heuristic Search
 	Prim's MST